laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/jupyter-notebook-deployment-tutorial.md

 CMD ["jupyter", "lab", "--port", "8080", "--allow-root"]
 ```

-After selecting the container image method, select the Gimlet Registry option under Registry settings, and add change the Port to `8080`.
+After selecting the container image method, select the **Gimlet Registry** option under **Registry** settings, and add change the **Port** to `8080`.
 You can see the settings in the screenshot below:

 ![Jupyter Notebook deployment settings with Dockerfile and port set.](/src/pages/docs/screenshots/jupyter-notebook-deployment/jupyter-notebook-deployment-config.png)

-Edit the domain to your liking, but Cloud users should get a domain generated.
-You can opt to turn on HTTPS for secure connection with the toggle.
+Edit the domain to your liking if you use a custom one, but Gimlet generates a domain for your Jupyter Notebook by default.

 ## Step 3: Deploy

-Once the deployment settings are specified, you can deploy by clicking the `Deploy` button.
+Once the deployment settings are specified, you can deploy by clicking the **Deploy** button.

-The log should show up, and when deployment turns successful, you'll see confetti raining in Gimlet's browser tab, and a link will appear where you'll be able to access the Jupyter Notebook.
+Logs should show up, and when container status turns **Running**, you'll see confetti raining in Gimlet's browser tab, and a link will appear where you'll be able to access the Jupyter Notebook.

 ![Repository preview of Jupyter Notebook in Gimlet with a link where a user can access the deployed notebook.](/src/pages/docs/screenshots/jupyter-notebook-deployment/jupyter-notebook-repository-view.png)